 Efficiency of over-size chip reduction is claimed to be 80%.
 Fines and pins generations will be similar to those produced in a Slicer.
 Currently in North America there is only a single Andritz Chip Sizer in operation.

 Future of overthick chip processing

-High efficiency overthick chip screening systems require efficient processing methods for reducing overthick and oversize chips to acceptable condition.
+High-efficiency overthick chip screening systems require efficient processing methods for reducing overthick and oversize chips to an acceptable condition.
 The development of the Chip Slicer was a boon to pulping system processing as it physically reduced overthick chips to an acceptable size.
 The great Achilles heel to slicing was always the generation of fines and pins.
 That, coupled with knives and anvils which required periodic changing ultimately relegated this technology to a second tier of priority.
 The advent of compression technology allowed overthick chips to behave like accepts in the digester without the generation of fines and pins.
-Designs which overcame the inherent difficulty and incompressibility of the knots and oversize chips have allowed mills to achieve the ideal condition: reducing oversize to acceptable properties without expensive and periodic maintenance.
+Designs that overcame the inherent difficulty and incompressibility of the knots and oversize chips have allowed mills to achieve the ideal condition: reducing oversize to acceptable properties without expensive and periodic maintenance.
 The Chip Cracker available today, with its heavy duty roll segment covers, textured patterns, and simple hydraulic compression system has effectively replaced the Chip Slicer in the market.

 As the industry tries other experimental technologies in an attempt to evaluate alternatives to the Chip Slicer and Chip Cracker, these new technologies will be judged on their abilities to produce an acceptable chip without fines and pins generation, and without maintenance.
 High efficiency in oversize reduction will be mandatory.